alexHlebnikov/markupBuilder2GIS/README.md

 Unfortunately, you can generate fonts in OS X only.
 I'll try to do it for all platforms.

 If you'd like to use livereload, add `--lr` key with dev task
 Example: `gulp dev --lr`.
-Don't forget ro configure browser-sync config in projectConfig.js file.
+Don't forget to configure browser-sync config in projectConfig.js file.

 File structure
 --------------